Our Programs

 Is there any hands-on training?

 Yes.
-If you are currently working in a refrigeration plant and are studying toward challenging your jurisdictional exam, likely your employer is providing hands-on training.
+If you are currently working in a refrigeration plant and studying toward challenging your jurisdictional exam, likely your employer is providing hands-on training.

 By successfully passing your jurisdictional exam, you will be in an excellent position to obtain employment and hands-on training in a registered/certified refrigeration plant.